Phonics and Reading

-All children from Nursery to Y2 receive daily, systematic, synthetic phonics lessons to develop their awareness of letter sounds and their ability to blend (read) and segment (spell) fluently.
+All children from Nursery to Y2 receive daily, systematic, synthetic phonics lessons, following the Little Wandle programme, to develop their awareness of letter sounds and their ability to blend (read) and segment (spell) fluently.
 Key Stage 2 children also access daily sessions if their own phonics understanding needs further development.
-Children are grouped into different ‘phases’ for these lessons to ensure their individual needs, which are highlighted through rigorous and regular assessments, are being met.

 At Preston Primary, we see the development of children’s reading as a very high priority.
 From Nursery through to the end of KS2, we cater for every child, through targeted teaching and intervention programmes.
 Reading for enjoyment is promoted and encouraged, both at school and at home.

 All children engage in reading sessions with their teachers and teaching assistants.
-At Foundation Stage, children begin formally taking reading books home as their phonics ability becomes embedded into their everyday reading practice.
+From Early Years, children begin formally taking reading books home, beginning with Storytelling Books (which are books without words) and then, as their phonics ability allows children to read words, books containing words and sentences, which allows phonics to become embedded into their everyday reading practice.
 In Y1, children read weekly, on a one-to-one basis with their teacher.
-Weekly guided reading sessions are used from Y2 to Y6.
-Children are grouped according to their reading and comprehension abilities.
+Guided reading sessions are used in school to develop fluency and understanding.

-Further reading activities are delivered through Literacy lessons and other areas of the curriculum.
+Further reading activities, across KS1 and KS2, are delivered through specifically timetabled reading lessons and other areas of the curriculum.

 Intervention programs are in place for those children who will benefit from a more targeted, one-to-one approach to reading.
 This involves children accessing a reading ‘Catch-Up’ scheme, enabling these children to become more confident in their reading ability and empowering them to achieve their potential.